sparkflows/sparkflows-docs/docs/aws/user-guide/sagemaker.rst

 AWS Provided Policies
 -----

-AWS provides managed policies for SageMaker.
-Example : AmazonSageMakerFullAccess
+AWS provides managed policies for SageMaker e.g. AmazonSageMakerFullAccess.

 Launching EMR
 ------------

-When launching the EMR Cluster make sure that the Role (eg: **EMR_EC2_DefaultRole**) used has the AmazonSageMakerFullAccess policy.
+When launching the EMR cluster, make sure that the Role (eg: **EMR_EC2_DefaultRole**) used has the AmazonSageMakerFullAccess policy.

 Now that the Roles and Policies are in place, start up your EMR cluser with the **EMR_DefaultRole** and  **EMR_EC2_DefaultRole** Roles.